 Considerable emphasis is placed on the development of self-reliance, project skills, teamwork and quality in all areas of operation.
 Successful students, having mastered the specific knowledge and skills of the individual subject areas, are in great demand from multinational pharmaceutical companies, as well as the traditional employers in the food and drink sectors.

 Years 1 & 2 (Common)

 The course is taught through formal lectures and extensive laboratory work.
-The high emphasis on practical laboratory work differentiates programmes at Cork Institute of Technology from those at University.
+The high emphasis on practical laboratory work differentiates programmes at MTU Cork from those at University.

 Opportunities currently exist for a number of students on courses to participate in EU funded exchange programmes involving colleges and enterprises in France, UK, Germany, Finland, Spain and Sweden.
 In addition, students from these countries join our programmes at different levels every year.

 The academic year is divided into two semesters.
 The course is taught through formal lectures, tutorials and laboratory work, with a very strong emphasis on practical work.
 The structure of the course is modular and each module is examined through continuous assessment and/or examinations upon its completion.